AndresRobert/me/README.md

 # Andres Robert (he/him)

 andresrobert@icloud.com | (+1) 647 458 9012 | [LinkedIn Profile](https://www.linkedin.com/in/andresrobert) | [web](https://andresrobert.github.io/me/)
-Senior PHP Server Engineer @ EA Glu Mobile
+Staff Server Engineer @ EA Glu Mobile

 Proven software engineer with over 8 years of experience in server-side development.
 Dedicated to creating innovative and cutting-edge business solutions, committed to continuous learning of new technologies, and adept at contributing as a key member of dynamic teams.
 In prior roles, successfully established a suite of services for hypercasual mobile games using the AWS stack, enabling the deployment of a fully functional game each week.
 Additionally, played a pivotal role in HR mood index technology, proactively identifying specific client needs to enhance customer satisfaction.